FREQUENTLY ASKED QUESTIONS

-We provide more than $10 million in annual grants focused on supporting innovation, collaboration and community-driven decision-making across our program areas: Arts, Education, Environment and Informed Communities.
+We provide about $9 million in annual grants focused on supporting innovation, collaboration, and community-driven decision-making across our program areas: Arts, Education, Environment and Informed Communities.
 Grant amounts vary depending on a broad set of factors.
 Whenever possible, program staff will meet or speak on the phone with organizations before the proposal deadline to offer guidance on the proposal scope.

 Our grants are currently limited to 501(c)(3) nonprofit organizations.
+Your organization may have a fiscal sponsor, such as a university, that is a 501(c)(3) organization receive the funding.
 Except for Foundation-based initiatives, we do not make direct awards to individuals.

 Does Dodge have a geographic focus?

 Though we are open to the best thinking and models anywhere that might be applied to the challenges we face in New Jersey, our focus is on funding organizations based here, as well as projects with a direct and substantial impact on this state.
 We do not fund projects outside of New Jersey.